 4. AI and Machine Learning Workshops

-AI workshops are a newer addition to the STEM workshop market, reflecting the growing importance of artificial intelligence in the curriculum and in society.
+AI workshops for schools are a newer addition to the STEM workshop market, reflecting the growing importance of artificial intelligence in the curriculum and in society.
 These workshops introduce students to core AI concepts: how machines learn from data, what training data is, how bias affects AI systems, and the ethical questions surrounding automated decision-making.

 Students typically train their own machine learning models using age-appropriate platforms, teaching computers to recognise images, sounds, or text.
 The emphasis is on understanding how AI works, not just using AI tools.